risk-first/website/estimating/Fixing-Scrum.md

 But with the power of hindsight, it's clear that at different times, on different projects, _whole teams_ can be either 1X or 10X.

 For example, when working in 2002 at an investment bank, I delivered software which is used by around a hundred people for about ten minutes each day, providing an important risk-management function.
 It is still running, unchanged 18 years later (at the time of writing).
 We wrote this as a team of three people for about six months.
+With the benefit of hindsight, this was clearly high-value work.

 Alternatively, at a different employer a few years' ago, I worked in a large team of about 15 developers, building a data service layer for an application, probably we worked on it for a year and a half.
 At some point, things started to fall apart, and the team was disbanded, and I and a colleague re-wrote the whole thing in three months together.
+Again with hindsight, some of this was high-value, some very low:  the re-write was better value because it was _radically simpler_.

 At another employer, I spent the summer building some testing tools for a good six months, before we all decided it was a waste of time and packed it in.
+This was no-value.
+Could we have figured that out sooner?

 What I am trying to say is: